Furikuda/bork/README_WINDOWS.rst

 OpenSSL, Windows and Python
 ---------------------------
 Windows does not ship OpenSSL by default, so we need to get the library from somewhere else.
-However, a default python installation does include `libcrypto` which is required by borg.
+However, a default python installation does include `libcrypto` which is required by bork.
-The only things which are missing to build borg are the header and `*.lib` files.
+The only things which are missing to build bork are the header and `*.lib` files.
 Luckily the python developers provide all required files in a separate repository.
 The `win-download-openssl.ps1` script can be used to download the package from https://github.com/python/cpython-bin-deps and extract the files to the correct location.